 It's not serious television, it's guilty-pleasure telly for sure... but should you feel all that guilty?
-Sixty-three million households around the world have watched it since its release on 25 December, becoming a perfect present for a weird Christmas.
+82 million households around the world watched the first season in the four weeks after its Christmas release in 2020.
 In any case, this critic thoroughly enjoyed mingling in these fantastical worlds – caring completely about who offends whom, who fancies whom, and (more importantly) who sleeps with whom.

 The Bridgerton family.
 Photo: Netflix

 2. The story is familiar, but with a scandalous twist

 On the surface, Bridgerton is like Jane Austen fan-fiction penned by Americans.
 The ‘storytelling’ company Shondaland, helmed by Scandal and Grey’s Anatomy writer-producer Shonda Rhimes, produces the show.
 Rhimes was tired of the demands of network TV and made a nine-figure move to Netflix, Bridgerton being the first Shondaland drama to benefit.
 Writer/creator Chris Van Dusen, another American, runs the show, based on the American author Julia Quinn's bestselling novels.